wzab/AFCK_J1B_FORTH/README.md

-# AFCK_J1B_FORTH
+# AFCK_J1B_FORTH - Forth based system for AFCK board initialization and diagnostics
 This repository contains HDL and forth sources for the Forth based system for AFCK board ( http://www.ohwr.org/projects/afck/wiki ) initialization and diagnostics.
-Significant of this project is "swapforth" and J1B Forth CPU developed by James Bowman (https://github.com/jamesbowman/swapforth)
+The significant part of this project is "swapforth" and J1B Forth CPU developed by James Bowman (https://github.com/jamesbowman/swapforth)

 I have ported J1B to VHDL (in https://github.com/wzab/swapforth ) and added the functionality to dump the program/data memory after compilation of additional commands (words).